-Militants have planted bombs on various rail networks, and derailments and attempted derailments have occurred multiple times in recent years.
-Trains should not be considered safe for any reason, and the danger is enhanced on longer journeys.
+Trains are considered more unsafe than bus travel (which is also not completely safe).
+Militants have planted bombs on various rail networks, and derailments and attempted derailments have occurred multiple times in Pakistan.
+Trains are not considered safe for any reason here, and the danger is enhanced on longer journeys.

 Do not travel between urban areas outside of daylight hours.
 It is as simple as that.
 Night time travel presents an almost certain risk of carjacking, militant attack, or road accident due to the high levels of violent activity and poor road conditions respectively.

 When driving during daylight hours, lock all doors and keep windows wound all the way up.
-Car jackings and other crimes such as kidnapping also occur within daylight hours in urban areas and there is a very real risk of being dragged from your car if you leave either the door unlocked, or the windows wound down.
-Under no circumstances buy anything from street vendors or have any form of contact with beggars while travelling by car.
+Car jackings and other crimes such as kidnapping have occured within daylight hours in urban areas, and there is a risk of being dragged from your car if you leave either the door unlocked, or the windows wound down.
+So, be safe and keep your windows rolled up.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.